juniorsundarCasual/TGT/vault/volume-3.chapter-163.md

 id: 6poe0qkuc9t8z8hzsslf2oy
 title: Chapter 163 - Radical Idea
 desc: ''
-updated: 1650259587197
+updated: 1650563494501
 created: 1648149631511
 ---

 "That is quite sudden," Al commented about Guy's declaration.
 "And out of character.
 What brought about this change?"

-"After a bought of rather harrowing introspection, I've come to realise a few shortcomings of mine that I feel need to be addressed immediately," Guy nodded affirmatively as he elaborated.
-He then proceeded to summarise his insights about himself concisely, vis-à-vis his aversion from conflict and extreme passivity.
+"After a rather harrowing introspection, I've come to realise a few shortcomings of mine that I feel need to be addressed immediately," Guy nodded affirmatively as he elaborated.
+He then proceeded to summarise his insights about himself concisely, vis-à-vis his aversion to conflict and extreme passivity.

 "I don't see how that is a problem?"
 Al responded.
-"Your level-headedness and maturity is what makes you endearing."
+"Your level-headedness and maturity are what makes you endearing."

 For Al, being a little impulsive, forceful and aggressive was a common trait amongst mages out in the wild.
 This was how things worked.
-If one wanted to gain advantage, they had to suppress their competition through brute force.
+If one wanted to gain an advantage, one had to suppress their competition through brute force.
 In this cesspool of muscle-headed, arrogant troglodytes, Guy was like a breath of fresh air.
-With his measured approach to things, and ability to take things in stride made him stand out, and it was this uniqueness that garnered Al's attention.
+His measured approach to life, and ability to take things in stride made him stand out, and it was this uniqueness that garnered Al's attention.
 Now, seeing as how Guy was planning to assimilate himself with the crowd, Al was a little disappointed.

 "I don't intend to seek conflicts," Guy corrected.
 "I'm simply saying that I feel like I could do more in this world apart from holing myself away in this village."